omiranda/GUI_environments_documentation/docs/prep_list.md

 | N folders with missing \*rest\*.mat data = 0 |
 | N folders with missing \*rest\*bold\*dtseries.nii* data = 0 |

 - txt file.
 It also save a txt file indicating the number of participants with data to calculate connectivity matrices.
-The default name has a s preffix `list_N_`, followed by the actual count.
-In this example the file name is `list_N_14.txt`.
+The default name is `list.txt`.